wp-plugins/upprev/readme.txt

 == Changelog ==

-= 2.1.0 =
+= 2.1 =

 * IMPROVMENT: added box width option
-* IMPROVMENT: added box bottom margin option
+* IMPROVMENT: added box bottom and side margin option
+* IMPROVMENT: added transient cache for scripts and styles
+* IMPROVMENT: added actions: iworks_upprev_box_before and iworks_upprev_box_after, called inside the upPrevBox, before and after post.
+Now you can add some elements to upPrevBox whithout plugin modyfication.
+* IMPROVMENT: added option to display (or not) close button
+* IMPROVMENT: added post type choose: post, page or any.

 = 2.0.1 =